 CCTV and community safety

-We provide CCTV surveillance in some of our green spaces and car parks where there is little or no surveillance from privately owned CCTV.
+In 2023 we upgraded 39 CCTV cameras in some of our green spaces and car parks where there is little or no surveillance from privately-owned CCTV:

 • Priory Park, Reigate